 The most important prognostic features for Ewing sarcoma (ES) are:

-- The presence/absence of metastasis
+- The presence/absence of metastatic disease:

-- The size, extent and location of primary tumor
+- The size, extent and location of primary tumor.

 Prognostic Features of ES: